Getting your Trinity Audio player ready... |

 Answer: A

-Technically, the make-up of grid-in questions differs from that of multiple-choice questions.
-A grid-in question will always have a numerical answer with no variables in the answer.
-It’s important to note, too, that many grid-in questions have multiple possible answers.
-You need only grid in one of these answers.
+Technically, the makeup of SPR questions differs from that of multiple-choice questions.
+An SPR question will always have a numerical answer with no variables in the answer.
+It’s important to note, too, that many of these questions have multiple possible answers, but you need to enter only 1 of these correct answers.
+What’s more, a change to note from the previous version of the SAT is that SPR questions can now be negative.

-Despite those differences, the skills needed to answer a grid-in question do not differ from those required to answer a multiple-choice question.
-The primary difference between multiple-choice questions and grid-in questions is that there are no answer choices to select from in a grid-in question.
+Despite those differences, the skills needed to answer an SPR question do not differ from those required to answer a multiple-choice question.
+Thus, the primary difference between multiple-choice questions and SPR questions is that there are no answer choices to select from in an SPR question.

-Let’s now practice with a couple of grid-in examples.
+Let’s now practice with a couple of SPR examples.

 If a and b are positive integers and 312 = 3a3b, what is one possible value of a x b?